shirgra/Micro_Controller_Comunication/README.md

 - The project was done in pairs.
 I worked with Aseel Asly.
 - In the **Physical layer** AKA "Phy", we implemented with Asynchronous Communication with a structure of data frames.
 - In the **Data link layer** AKA "DLL", we implemented with 'Stop & Wait' protocol.
+- All the code is written in C language.

 ## Compilation and running instructions:
 - The project is ment for **STM32F303 and STM32F308** microcontrollers, pruducts of "ST" company (Link attached [here](https://www.st.com/en/microcontrollers-microprocessors.html))